 We recently had a significant influx of enquiries about brick floor cleaning in Cambridge and surrounding villages up to as far as Newmarket, Bury St Edmunds, Huntingdon, Royston and Saffron Walden.

 I, therefore, chose to write this article to help you get the information you need to make an informed decision on what would be best for your brick floor.

 Brick floors are many times quite old floors that have been laid in older properties.

-Brick floors, due to their age would in most cases be laid on earth and that means moisture from the earth will permeate through them.
+Brick floors, due to their age would in most cases, be laid on the earth, and that means moisture from the earth will permeate through them.
 Due to older properties experiencing lots of airflow through them, this was never a problem in the old days.
-Sadly due to modern building techniques and better building insolation, it means there is now very little airflow through these properties and the brick floors experience more damp as the moisture that moves through them have nowhere to escape to.
+Sadly due to modern building techniques and better building insolation, it means there is now very little airflow through these properties, and the brick floors experience damper as the moisture that moves through them have nowhere to escape.

 There are two different types of impregnating sealer:

 - standard impregnator sealer that doesn’t change the look of the tile

 - a colour enhancing impregnator: the colour enhancing impregnator will enrich the colours of the brick and give you a lovely patina to the floor.

 Usually, impregnator sealer allows for a more natural finish, and if a sheen is required to the surface of the tile, a wax can be applied to achieve this.

 It is still important to consider that wax will reduce the breathability of the tiles, and therefore it is advised to use this carefully.